ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 --price PRICE (optional)

-:   Flag is only valid for searching services.
+:   The flag is only valid for searching services.
 Provide a comma-separated list of pricing types.

 --tag TAG (optional)